Moist Eggless Apple Spice Cake (Easy – No Mixer Needed)

 If you do not have apple pie spice, you can make your own by mixing together ½ tsp nutmeg, ½ tsp allspice, and 1 tsp ground cinnamon.

-Do not overmix the batter, or you’ll end up with an extra dense cake.
+Do not overmix the batter, or you’ll end up with an extra-dense cake.

+Know your oven!
 Every oven is different, so baking times always have to be taken with a grain of salt.
 Oven thermostats can be wildly off, and that will all affect baking time, so keep an eye on yours.
 The cake is ready when a toothpick inserted in the center comes out clean.

 Eggless Apple Maple Spice Cake slice sizzle with sugar glaze.